agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 ## One-shot decisions: stochastic (random) world and random actions
-In the previous example, the transition function from state-action pairs to states was deterministic.
-So the world or *environment* was deterministic.
+In the previous example, the transition function from state-action pairs to states was *deterministic* and so described a deterministic world or environment.
 Moreover, the agent's actions were deterministic; Tom always chose the best action ("Italian").
-In contrast, many examples in this tutorial will involve a stochastic world and a "soft-max" agent.
+In contrast, many examples in this tutorial will involve a *stochastic* world and a noisy "soft-max" agent.

 Imagine Tom is choosing between restaurants again.
 This time, Tom's preferences are about the overall quality of the meal.
-The meal can be "bad", "good" or "spectacular".
-Restaurants vary in the probability of each outcome.
-The formal setup is mostly the same as above.
+A meal can be "bad", "good" or "spectacular" and restaurants vary in the probability they produce each level of quality.
+The formal setup is mostly as above.
 The transition function now has type signature $$ T\colon S \times A \to \Delta S $$, where $$\Delta S$$ represents a distribution over states.
-Tom's decision rule is now to take the action $$a \in A$$ that has the highest *average* or *expected* utility, with the expectation $$E$$ taken over the probability of different successor states $$s' \sim T(s,a)$$:
+Tom's decision rule is now to take the action $$a \in A$$ that has the highest *average* or *expected* utility, with the expectation $$E$$ [TODO math style E] taken over the probability of different successor states $$s' \sim T(s,a)$$:

 $$
 \max_{a \in A} E( U(T(s,a)) )